goossens/ObjectTalk/docs/guide/Operators.md

 # operators

 An operator is a special symbol or phrase that you use to check, change, or combine values.
-For example, the addition operator (+) adds two numbers, as in **var i = 1 + 2**, and the logical AND operator (&&) combines two Boolean values, as in **if enteredDoorCode && passedRetinaScan**.
+For example, the addition operator (+) adds two objects, as in **var i = 1 + 2**, and the logical AND operator (&&) combines two Boolean values, as in **if enteredDoorCode && passedRetinaScan**.
 ObjectTalk supports the operators you may already know from languages like C.